Trogon: Evolution and taxonomy

 The family had been thought to have an Old World origin notwithstanding the current richness of the family, which is more diverse in the Neotropical New World.
 DNA evidence seemed to support an African origin for the trogons, with the African genus Apaloderma seemingly basal in the family, and the other two lineages, the Asian and American, breaking off 20–36 million years ago.
 More recent studies show that the DNA evidence gives contradictory results concerning the basal phylogenetic relationships; so it is currently unknown if all extant trogons are descended from an African ancestor, an American ancestor or neither.

 The trogons are split into three subfamilies, each reflecting one of these splits.
-Aplodermatinae is the African subfamily and contains a single genus, Apaloderma.
+Apalodermatinae is the African subfamily and contains a single genus, Apaloderma.
 Harpactinae is the Asian subfamily and contains two genera, Harpactes and Apalharpactes.
 Apalharpactes, consisting of two species in Java and Sumatra, has only recently been accepted as a separate genus from Harpactes.
 The remaining subfamily, the Neotropical Trogoninae, contains the remaining four genera, Trogon, Priotelus, Pharomachrus and Euptilotis.

 The tendons of the foot, showing the arrangement with a reversed second toe.
 The plantar tendon on the front (flexor perforans digitorum) splits into two sections, and enters the front toes while the hind plantar (flexor longus hallucis) splits and enters the hind toes.

 The two Caribbean species of Priotelus are extremely ancient.
 The two quetzal genera, Pharomachrus and Euptilotis are possibly derived from the final and most numerous genus of trogons in the Neotropics, Trogon.
 A 2008 study of the genetics of Trogon suggested the genus originated in Central America and radiated into South America after the formation of the Isthmus of Panama (as part of the Great American Interchange), thus making trogons relatively recent arrivals in South America.